-3 Extended dEPCs Applications Toolkit - Design and Implementation
+3 Extended dEPCs Applications Toolkit - Technical Design and Implementation

-3.1 Building Energy Performance Benchmarking -Development Status
+3.1 Building Energy Performance Benchmarking - Technical Outline

-In this task, a classification mechanism for buildings will be developed, which in combination with the benchmarking tool will facilitate monitoring the overall energy performance of buildings under study and compare it not only with the performance of other buildings of the same type and specifications but also with a reference building's energy performance of the respective building category.
-The results produced will refer to normalized metrics as per the SRI framework and facilitate users' decisions on any course of action in order to bring improvements to buildings and maintain or improve occupants' comfort, health and well-being while achieving essential goals concerning energy consumption.
+In this task, a classification mechanism for buildings was developed as a sub-component of the benchmarking tool, which in combination with the sub-component responsible for statistics production and comparison making, it facilitates the monitoring of the overall energy performance of buildings under study.
+Furthermore, it extracts useful insights and comparison results towards contributing to users' decision-making process.
+The decision-making concerns any course of action in order to bring improvements to buildings and maintain or improve occupants' comfort, health and well-being while achieving essential goals concerning energy consumption.
+The results produced refer to normalized metrics as per the SRI framework, Operational and Asset Rating tools.
+[1]